-John Mulstay is a Senior Vice President with Morgan Stanley’s Global Wealth Management division.
-John began his practice with Morgan Stanley in 1995 and currently manages over $650 million in assets and operates out of their Denver, CO office.
+John Mulstay is a Senior Vice President with a prestigious investment firm.
+John began his practice in 1995 and currently manages over $650 million in assets and operates out of their Denver, CO office.
 John’s practice is focused on assisting high net worth families, foundations and endowments with all aspects of their wealth management.
-He specializes in creating and managing customized investment portfolios for his clients utilizing the capital markets group and the alternative investment team at Morgan Stanley.
-Prior to joining Morgan Stanley, John was coaching the snowboard program for Team Summit.
+He specializes in creating and managing customized investment portfolios for his clients utilizing the capital markets group and the alternative investment team.
+Prior to joining his investment firm, John was coaching the snowboard program for Team Summit.
 John founded the Team Summit snowboard program in 1993 for a handful of very talented young men and women living in Summit County, CO.
 The program is now one of the largest and most successful snowboard programs in the country.

 John grew up in New York and earned his B.A. degree in Business and Economics at the State University of New York at Oneonta.
 Upon graduation he made his way to Colorado and currently lives in the city of Denver with his girlfriend and his little dog named Molly.
 He is still passionate about snowboarding and also loves to scuba dive.

 Bland, Michael – Estate planning attorney HRO Bryan Cave

 Stephen John Hartnett is Professor and Chair of the Department of Communication at The University of Colorado Denver, where he is the editor of Captured Words/Free Thoughts, an annual magazine of poems and stories crafted by imprisoned writers.